hgrif/airflow-tutorial/README.md

 Tasks are represented by operators that either perform an action, transfer data, or sense if something has been done.
 Examples of actions are running a bash script or calling a Python function; of transfers are copying tables between databases or uploading a file; and of sensors are checking if a file exists or data has been added to a database.

-We'll create a job consisting of three tasks: we'll print 'hello', wait for 10 seconds and finally print 'world'.
+We'll create a workflow consisting of three tasks: we'll print 'hello', wait for 10 seconds and finally print 'world'.
 The first two are done with the `BashOperator` and the latter with the `PythonOperator`.
 Give each operator an unique task ID and something to do: